Advanced Search

 Getting Started

 Cloud SaaS or self-hosted server?
-You can run your Knocknoc server either as a managed cloud instance (we host it) or self-host it.
-Should you deploy a cloud or self-hosted instance of Knocknoc?
+You can run your Knocknoc server either as a managed cloud instance (we host it) or you can self-host it.
+Should I deploy a cloud or self-hosted instance of Knocknoc?
 The answer will depend on a few factors.
-For example, if you w...
+For example, if yo...

 IPsets with Shorewall

 This is an example that lets you use Shorewall https://shorewall.org/index.html and IPsets to dynamically allowlist IPs.
-You can achieve great power with these simple steps: Install the Knocknoc Agent on the Shorewall host and enrol it into the Knocknoc se...
+You can achieve great power with these simple steps: Install the Knocknoc Agent on the Shorewall host and enroll it into the Knocknoc serv...

 HAProxy tips and tricks

 Checking to see if an ACL is present in HAProxy For when you aren't sure if the whole process is working, you can manually connect to the HAProxy socket and print out the contents. socat is the way forward here.
-Install it with your favourite package manager...
+Install it with your favorite package manager, a...

 Create users

 User creation varies depending on the authentication source in use.
-"SAML users" are created on-the-fly from your IdP in to Knocknoc once SAML is established, "local" users will need to be created within the admin interface and LDAP users will need to be confi...
+"SAML users" are created on-the-fly from your IdP into Knocknoc once SAML is established, "local" users will need to be created within the admin interface and LDAP users will need to be config...

 SAML for the Admin Interface